astropy/astropy/docs/development/docguide.rst

    A section (use if applicable) to warn users that the object is deprecated.
    Section contents should include:

-   * In what AstroPy version the object was deprecated, and when it will be removed.
+   * In what Astropy version the object was deprecated, and when it will be removed.

    * Reason for deprecation if this is useful information (e.g., object